GameThrive/GameThrive-Android-SDK/GameThriveExample/ExampleProject-README.txt

    3A.
 Go to File>Import and then to Android>Existing Android Code into Workspace 3B.
 Navigate to <android-sdk>\extras\google\google_play_services\libproject\google-play-services_lib and select the project then press Finish.
 4. Add Google-play-services_lib as a library to the example project.
    4A.
-Right click on your game project and go to Properties.
+Right click on the GameThriveExample project and go to Properties.
    4B.
 On the left Select Android and then press the "Add..." button in Library section.
    4C.
 Pick the google-play-services_lib.